tillson27/athlete_dreams/README.md

-# Fund an Athlete's Dream (FAD) Network
+# Fund an ARC Network

 > The world's most transparent athlete funding network.

-FAD connects athletes with the people, sponsors, and brands who want to back them.
+ARC connects athletes with the people, sponsors, and brands who want to back them.
 Three pillars:

 1. **Crowdfunding** — athletes build a transparent profile with accomplishments, upcoming events, and cost breakdowns.
 Family, friends, and fans donate to specific events, gear, or travel — and get post-event updates.
 2. **Corporate sponsorships** — companies discover athletes who align with their brand values and partner directly through the platform.